cartrawler/cartrawler.github.io/docs/android/migrate.md

 CartrawlerSDK.init(partnerImplementationID, environment)
 ```

+{: .warning }
+Don't forget to use `CTSdkEnvironment.PRODUCTION` when submitting your app to the Play Store.

-We then need to setup some data needed to start the sdk using `CTSdkData.Builder` it requires a clientId to be passed;<br/>
+We then need to setup some data needed to start the sdk using `CTSdkData.Builder` it requires a clientId to be passed.<br/>

 ```kotlin
 val sdkDataClientIdXYZ = CTSdkData.Builder(clientId = clientId)